PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ## Notes

 * The environment uses Python 3.11.
+* Roihu CPU nodes use x64 / amd64.
+* Roihu GPU nodes use ARM64 / aarch64.
+* Build a separate SmartSim Tykky environment for each architecture that you need to use.
+* Build a separate SmartRedis native library for each architecture that you need to link against.
+* Do not expect an x64 Tykky container to run on Roihu GPU nodes.
+* Do not expect an ARM64 Tykky container to run on Roihu CPU nodes.
-* `Harry` and `Dumbledore` are fictional placeholder values used in this public documentation.
+* `Harry` and `Dumbledore` are fictional placeholder values used in the public documentation.
 * Replace `Harry` with the actual personal or shared directory under the CSC project.
 * Replace `Dumbledore` with the preferred environment nickname.
 * `PROJECT_USER_DIR` is not necessarily the same as the CSC login username.